hybridheroes/react-native-component-viewer/README.md

 - You may need to close and restart the React Native packager.

-# Dependencies

-This will require you to add `@react-native-async-storage/async-storage` to your project dependencies.
-Instructions are at https://react-native-async-storage.github.io/async-storage/docs/install/

 # Usage

 This library does not assume any specific navigation library is in use.
 As a result it can be configured for us with [react-navigation](https://github.com/react-community/react-navigation), [react-native-router-flux](https://github.com/aksonov/react-native-router-flux), and others.